UnablePath/MemoSpark/MemoSpark_PRD.md

 ## 4. Proposed Solution/Elevator Pitch

-StudySpark is a mobile-first, AI-powered student productivity platform that combines intelligent task management, social academic networking, and wellness features into a single, engaging experience.
-Using machine learning to understand student patterns, Snapchat-inspired UX, and an interactive mascot tutorial system, StudySpark helps students stay organized, connected, and motivated throughout their academic journey.
+MemoSpark is a mobile-first, AI-powered student productivity platform that combines intelligent task management, social academic networking, and wellness features into a single, engaging experience.
+Using machine learning to understand student patterns, Snapchat-inspired UX, and an interactive mascot tutorial system, MemoSpark helps students stay organized, connected, and motivated throughout their academic journey.

 ### Top 3 MVP Value Props
 1. **Smart Scheduling**: AI learns your habits and suggests optimal times for tasks and study sessions